bbauska/ufo-mcdonald/README.md

 were quite positive in their remarks to me (they repeatedly emphasized the bright moonlight, which checks with the near-full moon on 1/20/51 and the sky-cover data I obtained from the Sioux City Weather Bureau), combines with other features of the sighting to make it a most significant case.
-The reported shape (tailless, engineless, unswept aircraft of large size) does not match that of any other UFO that I am aware of; but my exposure to the bewildering

-range of reported configurations now on record makes this point less difficult to assimilate.
+The reported shape (tailless, engineless, unswept aircraft of large size) does not match that of any other UFO that I am aware of; but my exposure to the bewildering range of reported configurations now on record makes this point less difficult to assimilate.
 This case is officially carried as Unidentified, and, in a 1955 publication (Ref.
 29), was one of 12 Unidentifieds singled out for special comment.
 A contemporary account (Ref.
 28), taking note of a then recent pronouncement that virtually all UFOs are explainable in terms of misidentified Skyhook balloons, carried a lead- caption: "The Office of Naval Research claims that cosmic ray balloons explain all saucer reports.
 If so, what did this pilot see?"
 Certainly it would not be readily explained away as a balloon, a meteor, a sundog, or ball lightning.
 Rather, it seems to be just one more of thousands of Unidentified Flying Objects for which we have no present explanations because we have laughed such reports out of scientific court.
-Bachmeier stated to me that, at the time, he felt it had to be some kind of secret device, but, in the ensuing 17 years, we have not heard of any aircraft that can execute instantaneous course- reversal.
+Bachmeier stated to me that, at the time, he felt it had to be some kind of secret device, but, in the ensuing 17 years, we have not heard of any aircraft that can execute instantaneous course-reversal.
 Vinther's comment to me on a final question I asked as to what he thinks, in general, about the many airline-pilot sightings of unidentified objects over the past 20 years, was: "We're not all having hallucinations."

 4. Case 4.
 Minneapolis, Minn., October 11, 1951:
 There are far more private pilots than airline pilots, so it is not surprising that there are more UFO sightings from the former than the latter.
 An engineer and former Air Force P-38 pilot, Joseph J. Kaliszewski, flying for the General